lifinance/sdk/examples/node/README.md

 - `yarn example:klima` will run `examples/klimaRetireExactCarbon.ts`
 - `yarn example:polynomial` will run `examples/polynomialDeposit.ts`

-Be sure to take a look inside the scripts to find out what they do
+Be sure to take a look inside the scripts to find out what they do.